 Benjamin Baker, violinist

-A New Zealand native, Benjamin Baker has moved audiences around the world with his musicianship.
+Benjamin Baker, a New Zealand native, has moved audiences around the world with his musicianship.
 His playing has been described as having “expressive colour” and “sonorous presence” (Beethoven Society of Europe).

-Mr. Baker has appeared as soloist with the Royal Philharmonic Orchestra, the English Chamber Orchestra, the Philharmonia Orchestra at the Salisbury Festival, the Royal Northern Sinfonia at Sage Gateshead, Wales’ Sinfonia Cymru, the Orchestra Sinfonica Abruzzese L’Aquila, the Maui Pops Orchestra, and the Auckland Philharmonia.
+Mr. Baker has appeared as soloist with the Royal Philharmonic Orchestra in London, the English Chamber Orchestra, the Philharmonia Orchestra at the Salisbury Festival, the Royal Northern Sinfonia at Sage Gateshead, Wales’ Sinfonia Cymru, the Orchestra Sinfonica Abruzzese L’Aquila in Italy, the Maui Pops Orchestra, and the Auckland Philharmonia.
 He has taken part in festivals across Europe and the United Kingdom as well.

-By popular demand, Benjamin returns to New Zealand to play concerts and appear on radio and TV.
+By popular demand, Benjamin has returned to New Zealand to play concerts and appear on radio and TV.
 For his devotion to charities for children, Mr. Baker is grateful to be an Honorary Member of the Rotary Club of Port Nicholson.

-Currently a resident of London, Benjamin studied at the Yehudi Menuhin School and at the Royal College of Music, where he was awarded the Queen Elizabeth the Queen Mother Rose Bowl graduation prize.
+Currently a resident of London, Benjamin studied at the Yehudi Menuhin School and at the Royal College of Music with Natasha Boyarsky and Felix Andrievsky, the latter at which he was awarded the Queen Elizabeth the Queen Mother Rose Bowl graduation prize.
 Benjamin plays on a Tononi violin (1709) on generous loan.